shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 ### Threads are mini-processes
 Threads are very similar to processes.
 Much like a process, each thread needs its own set of registers, program counter, etc. This means we need some way to keep track of this information.
 Previously, we stored some per-process items in a process table.
 Now, on top of this, we also need to store some per-thread items (mainly, PC, register, stack/stack pointer, and state).

 Note that the stack is of particular interest.
 In our previous illustrations, we were only able to see a singular thread per each process; the stack grew up and heap grew down.
 However, now we need a way of storing multiple stacks (We *stack* the *stack*s).
-Note that this
+Note that this means we need to restrict the size of a stack (which is why recursion sometimes causes stack overflow errors)
 ![](Threading.png)

 When we switch from running one thread to another, we need to perform a *thread switch*.
 A thread switch is much like a context switch.
-However, by having less values to save and restore, thread-thread switches are less expensive than process-to-process context swithces.
+However, by having less values to save and restore, thread-thread switches are less expensive than process-to-process context switches.
+Furthermore, threads don't need a separate address space which means creating and destroying them are also faster than processes.
 Hence a thread is sometimes called a **lightweight process.**

-There is maximum size of a stack (*stack overflow*)

---> Need for a thread switch (much like a context switch) Switching from thread to thread involves switching a subset of the total process context.

-By having smaller values to save and restore, thread-thread switch is less expensive than process-process context switch (**thread is sometimes called lightweight process***)

 ### Practical uses for threads
+#### Word Processor
 To illustrate when threads might be a useful option, let us consider an example: a word processor.
 A modern word processor, like Microsoft Word, needs to do a lot more than simply read, edit, and write files.
 1. Task 1: The program needs to wait for a user to type something; when the user does type, we need to insert that information into some sort of data structure (called document for now)
 2. Task 2: At the same time, we need to render the document; we need to break the document into lines, paragraphs, pages, etc and visually display them on the screen